muzamal478/WeatherWise2025/README.markdown

 # WeatherWise CLI App - Python Programming Internship

 ## Overview
-Week 3 Task for Python Programming Internship at BKR Tech Solutions.
-WeatherWise is a command-line tool using the OpenWeather API with asynchronous data fetching, rich visualizations, user configurations, data exports, enhanced CLI, and automated testing.
-Fixed previous 401 API and Unicode encoding errors.
+Week 4 Task for Python Programming Internship at BKR Tech Solutions.
+WeatherWise is a command-line tool using the OpenWeather API.
+Week 4 focused on showcasing the project on LinkedIn and Facebook, tagging BKR Tech Solutions, and setting up Fiverr/Upwork profiles.

 ## Project Structure
 - `weather.py`: Main script with all features.